 There’s no doubt that this is malware, but our analysis showed it to be a variant of what at SentinelOne we internally call “BundleMeUp”, and which is more widely known as “Mughthesec”.
 Patrick Wardle did a nice write up of the first variant back in 2017, which we detect as OSX.BundleMeUp.A.
 The “B” variant analysed by Confiant is only one of eight variants detected by us since 2018.

 At the time of their analysis, Confiant weren’t seeing any detections for the sample on VirusTotal, perhaps leading them to make the assumption they had discovered something new.
 Alas, as VT themselves warn, it’s an error to take the findings on VT as indicative of what vendors’ actual engines really detect.
 That’s because many of the engines supplied to VT are limited versions of what vendors’ actually supply to their own customers.

-September was not without real incident, however, as the first in a series of Lazarus macOS malware samples came to light in the form of OSX.GMERA.
+September was not without real incident, however, as the first samples of OSX.GMERA came to light.
 Since we wrote this up at the time, we’ll refer readers to our post here on SentinelLabs rather than repeat the whole analysis here.

 Here’s the malicious

 run.sh script that is hidden in the Resources folder and contains encoded base64.
 The obfuscated code drops a hidden plist file called